Marvel Rivals: MMR Inflation Explained & Fix Tips

 Result of player base growth and skill distribution spreading

-This form of inflation arises from the natural evolution of the player base and the accumulation of games played within the system.
-As more games are played, the distribution of player ratings tends to spread out.
-Players with consistently high win rates move further towards the higher end of the rating spectrum, while those with consistently low win rates move towards the lower end, effectively stretching the bell curve of player ratings.
-Additionally, a significant influx of new players can shift the average MMR if their entry point is not perfectly calibrated, or if the existing player base, particularly those in the middle of the distribution, improves at a faster rate than new players join and fill in the lower end of the skill curve.
+This happens naturally as the player base evolves.
+When more games get played, the distribution of ratings spreads out.
+Players with consistently high win rates climb higher, while those with poor win rates sink lower, stretching the bell curve of player ratings.
+Big waves of new players can also shift average MMR if their entry point isn't perfectly calibrated, or if existing players improve faster than newcomers can fill the bottom of the skill curve.

 Volatility-Driven Inflation